 DLIFLC follows set regulations on policies and procedures for student complaints.
 These programs are mandated by the Department of Army.
-The External Evaluation Visiting Team members are invited to meet with the responsible offices overseeing student complaints to verify policies and processes.
-All regulations are documented in the Institute's administrative policies.
+External Evaluation Visiting Team members are invited to meet with the responsible offices overseeing student complaints to verify policies and processes.
+All policies are documented in the Institute's administrative regulations.